spanners/dissertation/dissertation/diss.markdown

 Signed:
 \newpage

-## The potential of declarative programming languages to support user interface programming: the case of ELM {-}
+**The potential of declarative programming languages to support user interface programming: the case of ELM**

 Submitted by: Simon Buist